 I learned that fun is a key ingredient to making art.

 This discipline taught me a lot.
 It taught me to trust myself and to always, always, always go with my gut.
 I learned that fun is a key ingredient to making art.
 So much so that if you aren’t having fun, you aren’t really making art.
 I learned the real value of naps.
 I learned that 60 seconds is actually a lot of real estate to say what you have to say if you utilize the time constraint to your advantage.
 Small, simple films can hold a lot of gravity.
-I learned that you could make an animation using just about anything.
-Like this one I made with a flashlight and a scanner:
+I learned that you could make animation using just about anything.
+Like this one I made with TV/VCR combo:

 I found a new respect for the exceptional form and strength of world-class ballet dancers by making this motion study: